 ✓ Gender – Statistically speaking, if all else is equal, men tend to run faster than women.
 Sure, making this blanket statement will offend some people.
 However, the proof is in the pudding.
 Look at Boston Qualifier standards, military standards, world records.
 Like it or not, men are generally faster than women.

-✓ Age – On the one hand, you may be thrilled to hear that over time you won’t necessarily get that much slower as you age.
+✓ Age Group – On the one hand, you may be thrilled to hear that you won’t necessarily get that much slower over time as you age.
 Most runners reach their fastest between age 18 and 30.

 ✓ Health – It stands to reason that your health also factors into how fast you can run.
 If you have had few medical issues, you likely will take to running a little better than someone who has had health concerns.

 ✓ Injury – Injury can be a big one.
-If you have suffered an injury that sidelined you for any length of time, you will likely have to climb and claw your way back.
-Hamstrings, for example, can take 6 months or more of rehab.
-These types of injuries can definitely impact speed.
+If you have suffered an injury that sidelined you for any time, you will likely have to climb and claw your way back.
+Hamstrings, for example, can take six months or more of rehab.
+These types of injuries can impact speed.

-✓ Body composition – You are hard pressed to find an article discussing the speed of runners that does not discuss height and weight.
-There is very real data that points to taller runners and that being an advantage as far as pace goes, as their stride is simply longer.
-In addition to that, it is also true that dropping a few extra points often helps runners to speed up.
-Having said all of that, there is no runner’s body.
-If you put on running shoes and head out to pound the pavement, you are a runner.
-I have raced against people who weighed considerably more than I do and they kicked my butt.
-Don’t put too much credence into this.
+✓ Body composition – You are hard-pressed to find an article discussing runners’ speed that does not discuss height and weight.
+There is genuine data that points to taller runners and that being an advantage as far as pace goes, as their stride is longer.
+In addition to that, it is also true that weight loss often helps runners to speed up.

-✓ Weather – While some people are self-proclaimed rain runners, certain weather tends to slow people down.
+✓ Weather – While some people are self-proclaimed rain runners, most inclement weather tends to slow people down.
 Extreme heat or cold, for example, can slow down your average time to run a mile.
 Trudging through deep snow can also slow you down.
-Many runners have that perfect sweet spot where they run at their very best (mine is 40-50 degrees).
+However, many runners have that perfect sweet spot where they run at their very best (mine is 40-50 degrees).

 For many people, seeing those statistics is disheartening.
 For others, it hopefully affirms that they’re doing a fantastic job!
-The thing to keep in mind is that your mile is exactly that.
+The thing to keep in mind is that your mile is precisely that.
 YOUR mile.
 Own it.
-Enjoy it.
-Sing your own praises.

 The fastest mile ever clocked by a man unaided by a downhill is a 3:43, set by a Moroccan runner in 1999.
 Are you wondering about the women’s side of the record?
 The fastest mile by a female is a 4:12:33 set in 2019.
 But that’s “just one mile.”
 What about the long haul?

 Let’s explore some world record holders in the marathon.
-Marathoning great Eliud Kipchoge can run all 26.2 miles at a blazing pace averaging a 4:38 mile.
+First, marathoning great Eliud Kipchoge can run all 26.2 miles at a blazing pace averaging a 4:38 mile.
 Yes, you read that right.
 He holds that pace for 26.2 miles.

 Kenyan Brigit Kosgei broke the women’s marathon record in 2019 by clocking a 2:14:4 for the 26.2.
 This was a 5:06 average across the distance.

-Adding speed work to your workout regimen is a good way to get faster.
-This can be in the form of track work or pick up intervals called fartleks.
+Adding speed work to your workout regimen is an excellent way to get faster.
+This can be in the form of track work or pick-up intervals called fartleks.
 Hill work is another great thing to add to your workout.
 Hill work is speed work in disguise!
 Pounding up the hill for repeats builds strength and power.

 Lastly, nutrition is an important thing.
-Too often we hope to build abs in the weight room when actually most of the work is done in the kitchen!
+Too often hope to build abs in the weight room when most of the work is done in the kitchen!

 For recreational runners, running a blazing fast mile is probably not a top priority.
-However, if you are hoping to get faster there are for sure things you can do!
+However, if you are hoping to get faster, these types of workouts are a fantastic place to start.